void-ppc/void-ppc-docs/INSTALL.md

 For rootfs, we need the `Apple_UNIX_SVR2` partition type, so the more compact `c` command can be used (or you can use `C` and supply the fourth argument).
 You can specify `3p` as length if you don't want swap and want to fill the rest of the disk.
 You can use the `p` command anytime to show the current layout.

-`GRUB2` requires the bootstrap partition to be formatted with plain old HFS (**not** HFS+).
-This will then be used as `/boot/grub`.
-Also format the rootfs partition.
+Proceed to format the root filesystem partition with the filesystem of your choice:

 ```
-$ dd if=/dev/zero of=/dev/sda2 bs=512
-$ hformat -l bootstrap /dev/sda2
-$ mkfs.ext4 /dev/sda3   # create a filesystem for root
+$ mkfs.ext4 /dev/sda3
 ```

-With the filesystems ready, mount the rootfs:
+With the filesystem ready, mount the rootfs:

 ```
 $ mkdir -p /media/rootfs
 $ mount /dev/sda3 /media/rootfs
 ```

 And that's it.
+We'll take care of formatting and setting up the bootstrap partition from within the installed system later.

 #### Other OpenFirmware